Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Sennheiser isn’t a name typically associated with gaming equipment.
-As a top-notch audio equipment manufacturer, they’re likes aren’t what one would expect for a group of mangy, 5-O’clock shadow types sitting in front of a big screen.
-Yet not long ago the company announced four new headsets, and today we’re taking a look at one, the Sennheiser PC 330 G4ME headset.
+As a top-notch audio equipment manufacturer, their likes aren’t what one would expect for a group of mangy, 5-O’clock shadow types sitting in front of a big screen.
+Yet not long ago, the company announced four new headsets, and today we’re taking a look at one, the Sennheiser PC 330 G4ME headset.

 The PC 330 is an on-the-ear headset with a giant boom microphone.
 It connects via 9’ long 3.5mm jacks (stereo and microphone) on a standard rubber cable.
 Synthetic leather – much softer and more malleable than real leather, but definitely not as comfortable – coats the inside of the cans and headband.
 The boom microphone extends a dashing 6” on a pivot and is slightly adjustable in two directions.
-The microphone sits on the left ear while on the right is a round volume rocker.
-The right headphone can be partially rotated about 45°, allowing the headband to be worn either behind or in-front of the head.
+The microphone sits on the left ear while a round volume rocker is on the right.
+The right headphone can be partially rotated about 45°, allowing the headband to be worn either behind or in front of the head.
 A carrying case is included with the PC 330.

 Related: For more options, take a look at our Roccat Kave 5 1 Surround Sound Gaming Headset review.

 The PC 330 looks cool, using a rubberized black on silver that has great contrast when it comes to the reflective surfaces, such as the chrome “PC 330 G4ME” finishes on both sides of the headband, as well as the Sennheiser “S” logo on both hinges.
 The synthetic leather is heavily wrinkled, which doesn’t do the headset’s look any favors but is functional in its own right.
 The boom microphone is grotesquely large, so much so that it sticks out above the headband.